punchgirls/job_board/mails/developer_sent_message.md

 Dear {{ post.company.name }},

-We want to inform you that {{ application.developer.name }} has applied to the following post:
+We want to inform you that {{ application.developer.name }} has added a message to the following post application:

 ----------------------------------------------------------